So how did this happen?

 A month later one of the workers told me to pick up a box of ashes that he, for some reason, had placed on the hat rack in our dressing room.
 I reached up to get it, and I found to my amazement, that it was the man that had died of AIDS, Peter C.

 I brought the ashes in to the boss and said that this man must not to be placed in the chapel among the other´s, and that we had to bury his ashes immediately, because I knew his partner was also sick.
 And early next morning, he was buried.

 After that I started preparing for this work, having no idea where it would take me, nor that it would take so many years.

 In 2018 I published a book called There are few who talk about them.
 It is a diary from 1985 until 2018, where I present notes and interviews with people with AIDS, family members, partners, and also people working with AIDS, nurses, a priest, and an undertaker.
 That is the Swedish part of the work.

 What I will do here is something similar, but most of it has to do with the people I met in San Francisco and Oakland, in 1987.

-It has been my hope to make a book, but I think it is wise to do it this way, as I am growing older – and I don´t want us all to have worked in vain.
+It has been my hope to make a book, but I think it is wise to do it this way.
+It is really hard to get a book published, especially on this subject – and I don´t want us all to have worked in vain.